syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Tooltip.md

 **Show delay**

-ToolTip also has support to delay the time to display by setting the [`SetInitialShowDelay`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartTooltip.html#Syncfusion_UI_Xaml_Charts_ChartTooltip_SetInitialShowDelay_System_Windows_DependencyObject_System_Int32_) property in milliseconds.
+Tooltip also has support to delay the time to display by setting the [`SetInitialShowDelay`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartTooltip.html#Syncfusion_UI_Xaml_Charts_ChartTooltip_SetInitialShowDelay_System_Windows_DependencyObject_System_Int32_) property in milliseconds.

 The following code example demonstrates the tooltip will be delayed for 1 second at the before display.